Yeicor/static-go-playground/README.md

     - No Cgo support.
 - Limitations of running on `js/wasm`:
     - Limited network access (available: HTTP client, WebRTC...).
-    - Limited persistent storage (can be blocked/deleted by user).
+    - Limited persistent storage (not implemented but could be blocked/deleted by user).
 - Dependencies must be vendored (due to limited network access).
 - Slower than the native compiler, and may run out of memory for large projects.